Birth at our center

 - Enjoy a homemade breakfast.

-- One to two home visits, depending on your medical needs and insurance coverage, by our registered nurses within the first few days of your baby’s life, to check on you, your baby, and ensure everyone is transitioning well.
+- One to two immediate postpartum visits, depending on your medical needs and insurance coverage, by our registered nurses within the first few days of your baby’s life, to check on you, your baby, and ensure everyone is transitioning well.

 - Postpartum visits at TMC both at two weeks postpartum as well as the standard six-week postpartum visit.